 Strength is perhaps the most important feature of a roof.
 All roof panels are kedered, individual panels – fed into aluminum keder tracks on every frame – that offer the best attachment and longest fabric life.
 Typical bay spacing is 20 feet, in contrast to mono-covers or large fabric panels that only attach to the end frames.
 In locations where roof fabric would come in contact with a support steel beam, an added protective layer of fabric is welded onto the panels.

 Legacy roofs are built to last through any conditions.
-To ensure proper fit and a weathertight roof, each roof panel is horizontally tensioned by pre-tension and vertically tensioned by our Inclusive Tensioning System.
+To ensure proper fit and a weathertight roof, each fabric building roof panel is horizontally tensioned by pre-tension and vertically tensioned by our Inclusive Tensioning System.